People

 Education

-- 2024 M.S.
-Candidate in Speech, Language, & Hearing Sciences
+- 2025 M.S Candidate in Speech, Language, and Hearing Sciences - San Francisco State University

 Research Interests